Harold Easom

 - Photographs

-Harold Easom was born in 1892 at Nottingham, he was the son of Frank Arthur a cashier and Catherine Annie Easom nee Haddon of 38 Wiverton Road Sherwood Rise Nottingham.
+Harold Easom was the son of Frank Arthur and Catherine Annie Easom (née Haddon).

-The history of the Cemetery might mean that Harold's grave was brought in after the Armistice from either the battlefields east and south of Brie or from one of two cemeteries.
-(CWGC link for further information).
+The history of the Cemetery suggests that Harold's grave was brought in after the Armistice from either the battlefields east and south of Brie or from one of two cemeteries (see CWGC link for further information).

-CWGC Additional information: Son of Frank Arthur Easom, of 38, Wiverton Rd., Sherwood Rise, Nortingham.
+CWGC Additional information: Son of Frank Arthur Easom, of 38, Wiverton Rd., Sherwood Rise, Nottingham.

 CWGC headstone personal inscription: 'A noble life laid down'